Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 - **BI feed assembly**: Produces `bi_feed.parquet`, per-grain tiles, segment insights, and benchmarks ready for Stage 10 BI; records scenario, locale, and code-hash metadata for reproducibility.
 - **SLA diagnostics**: Summarizes SLA breaches, target performance, and contract references in `sla_summary.json`; materializes row-level decisions for audit trails.
 - **Model inference (catalog-driven)**: Looks up the active model (e.g., `sla_breach`) in `models_catalog.yml`, loads the serialized estimator from `artifacts/models/`, and computes risk scores without any `.fit()` calls.
 Scores are written to both the BI feed and a dedicated `{model_key}_predictions.json` artifact for auditability.
 The shim prefers `predict_proba`, falls back to `predict`, and emits WARN logs + skips scoring if the catalog entry, model file, or features are unavailable.
+- **Catalog provenance & observability**: Each catalog entry may include `features`, `lab_report`, and `trained_at` metadata coming from Stage 11 ML Lab.
+Stage 09 treats these fields as optional metadata—if they are missing or the catalog lookup fails, the stage logs `model_prediction_skipped` and continues with the rest of the BI outputs without blocking the run.
 - **Stage 08 gate propagation**: Reads `stage_08_insights/gate.json` so WARN/STOP reasons (e.g., low-signal fallbacks) carry into Stage 09 `gate.json`, `validation_report.json`, and `logs`.
 Non-PASS statuses from Stage 08 now act as warn/stop flags when computing the final readiness decision.
 - **NZV transparency**: Reuses Stage 05/06 NZV metadata to filter context-only columns while still reporting protected low-variance fields; `validation_report`, `data_health`, `gate.json`, and the new `diagnostics.json` expose a shared `nzv_impact` block consumers can trust.
 - **Logging & metrics**: Streams JSONL logs, data-health details, and metrics payload describing row counts, thresholds, and elapsed time.